robertscerri/librazer/README.md

 # librazer
-C library to control Razer devices.
+C library to interact with Razer devices.